flaf/miscellaneous/puppet/modules/mcollective/README.md

 ## Parameters

-The `server_collectives` parameter is an array of strings.
+The `collectives` parameter is an array of strings.
 The mcollective server will belong to the collectives put in this parameter.
 The default value of this parameter is `[ 'collective' ]` or `[ 'collective', $::datacenter ]` if